 How to Watch HBO Max

 If you subscribe to HBO Now through Apple or Google Play, and use any of the devices supported at launch, your HBO Now Login will work on through on the HBO Max app.
-Here is what to expect on May 27th on these supported devices:
+If you are on a device that supports HBO Max, the following applies in regard to HBO Now.

 - Your HBO App should update to the HBO Max app.
 If it doesn’t, just download HBO Max from the appropriate app store for your device.